koukijohn/AirBnB_clone/README.md

 This is my Airbnb Clone.
 ============================================================
-This will have many parts of the whole AirBnb website like:
+This repository contains many parts of a clone of the AirBnB website:
-     - The console.
+     * The console.
-     - The HTML
+     * HTML
-     - The CSS
+     * CSS